Entropy dissipation for degenerate stochastic differential equations via sub-Riemannian density manifold: Lyapunov analysis in Sub-Riemannian Density manifold

-We show the equivalence relation between Hessian of relative entropy in SDM and classical Gamma two operator.

-We first demonstrate the relation among $L^*$, $\Delta_p$ and gradient operator of entropy.
-In particular, we show that the Fokker-Planck equation is a sub-Riemannian gradient flow in SDM. \begin{prop}[Gradient flow] Denote the negative Boltzmann-Shannon entropy
+We next show the equivalence relation between Hessian of relative entropy in SDM and classical Gamma two operator.
+We first demonstrate the relation among $L^*$, $\Delta_a$ and gradient operator of entropy.
+In particular, we show that the Fokker-Planck equation is a sub-Riemannian gradient flow in SDM.
+Denote the KL divergence as